 Students, Faculty and Staff

 University-sanctioned and coordinated domestic travel for students, faculty and staff is allowed while following all safety guidelines before, during and after travel.
 Following CDC guidelines, self-quarantine and testing is recommended after return from travel.
-Vaccination prior to travel is encouraged.
+Prior to travel, vaccination including a booster shot is encouraged.

 For more information, see the key guidelines from the CDC for Travel During COVID-19.